llou/django-plottings/docs/tutorials.rst

  - *SVGViewPlot*: A cached Django View class that returns an SVGZ file.
  - *PNGFilePlot*: Returns a Django File object containing a PNG image to be saved to storage.
 Useful to run it in background jobs.
- - *SVGFilePlot*: Returnd a Django File object containing a SVGZ image to be saved to storage.
+ - *SVGFilePlot*: Returns a Django File object containing a SVGZ image to be saved to storage.
 Useful to run it in background jobs.
  - *PNGValuePlot*: A cached python variable containing a plot object ready to be rendered within a template as a PNG image encoded in *Base64*.